Sursock family: Regions

-When Moussa Sursock died in 1888, his grand share of the Sursock family assets was divided amongst his brothers, nephews, wife, three sons and five daughters.
-The assets left to the family included a wide range of real estate in and around Beirut, Mersin (Adana, Turkey), Tartus (Syria) and Alexandria (Egypt) which afforded the heirs significant influence over the region.
-Moussa also passed on extensive rural holdings, including entire villages in Egypt and Palestine, land situated on Mount Lebanon and, notably, a chateau that would become the fashionable resort of Sofar on Mount Lebanon.
+When Moussa Sursock died in 1888, his share of the Sursock family assets was divided amongst his brothers, nephews, wife, three sons and five daughters.
+Those assets included a wide range of real estate: in and around Beirut; in Mersin, Turkey; in Tartus, Syria; and in Alexandria, Egypt – which gave the heirs significant influence in the region.
+Moussa also passed on extensive rural holdings, including entire villages in Egypt and Palestine, and land on Mount Lebanon including a chateau that became the fashionable resort of Sofar.

 Alfred Sursock villa in Sofar

-The Sursock villa in Sofar, constructed in the early twentieth century by Alfred Sursock for his wife Donna Maria di Cassano, bears original foundation inscriptions that proclaim the wealth of these merchants-turned-aristocrats.
-Though this Greek Orthodox family of foreign proteges often adopted the style and manners of French and other European elite, the Arabic inscriptions indicate deep traces of an Ottoman alliance stretching back centuries.
+The Sursock villa in Sofar, constructed in the early twentieth century by Alfred Sursock for his wife Maria, bears original foundation inscriptions that proclaim the wealth of these merchants-turned-aristocrats.
+Though the family often adopted the style and manners of the French and other Europeans, these Arabic inscriptions are reminders of an Ottoman alliance stretching back centuries.